2212rutuja/BloodBankAndroidApp/README.md

 ## Contributing
-We welcome contributions!
+Contributions ane welcomed!
 If you'd like to contribute, please follow our contribution guidelines.